You landed here because you wanted to know if there was a French Walmart in Paris or France or something similar!

 1) CARREFOUR (Kar-Foowr)

-“Carrefour,” which means “crossroads,” was named after the fact that its first store, which opened in 1960 in the basement of the Fournier department store in Annecy, France, was located at the intersection (crossroads) of two avenues in Annecy.
+“Carrefour,” which means “crossroads,” was named after the location of its first store in 1960, which was situated at the intersection (crossroads) of two avenues in Annecy.

-Not all Carrefour stores are hypermarkets.
+Not all Carrefour store formats are hypermarkets.

-- Carrefour Express: Are the smallest of all Carrefour stores and are similar to corner markets or convenience stores such as 7/11 stores or Couche-tard in Canada.
+Carrefour Express, City, and Proxi are similar to corner markets or convenience stores such as 7/11 stores or Couche-tard in Canada but carry a wider range of products.

 What kind of products and services can you find at a Carrefour hypermarket?